mikus31/hummingbird-map/README.md

 For the categorized option, users could choose from a number of different thematic games.
 These categories could include a National Parks game or a major rivers of America game, for example.

-In addition to game options, users also could be allowed to select a difficulty rating.
+In addition to game options, users also could select a difficulty rating.
 This would allow the game to be advertised to all ages, and therefore extend its audience.

 At the end of the game, users would be given a score based on how accurate each feature placed is to its actual location.
 This score can be calculated using the difference, in miles, between the centroids of the user-placed features and the centroids of the correct feature locations.
+The post-game report also could highlight a user's best and worst placement.

 Users would also be given a percentile at the end of each game to show where they rank among all those who have played the same game to date.
+Finally, users would be given the option to share their score with friends and family through their social media applications.

 **The Data**